List of The Owl House characters: Eda Clawthorne

 Edalyn "Eda" Clawthorne (voiced by Wendie Malick as an adult, Dee Bradley Baker in owl beast form, Natalie Palamides as a young girl), also known as "The Owl Lady", is the self-proclaimed most powerful witch on the Boiling Isles, and Luz's mentor.
 A reward has been offered for her capture due to her criminal record, which includes offenses such as selling human items, not joining a coven, and theft.
 Whilst Eda's approach to teaching is often chaotic and uncoordinated, she has a deeper understanding of magic than she lets on, is able to effectively perform powerful spells, and her approach is ultimately instrumental in Luz discovering her own magic.
 Eda attended Hexside School of Magic and Demonics when she was younger, but now despises it.
 While she is pleased to see Luz banned from campus following an incident, she relents upon realizing Luz wants more knowledge, and makes a deal with Principal Bump to allow Luz to attend classes, admitting that she cares about Luz and her happiness.
 Eda initially claims she was called The Owl Lady because of her home and possessing traits similar to owls, but it is later revealed to be due to a curse that causes her to turn into an owl beast and which she must drink an elixir daily to suppress.
 Over the course of season one, the elixir begins to lose its potency on her, and it becomes harder for her to keep the transformation at bay.
 Eda's relationship with her sister Lilith is complicated, and while they clearly care about one another, Eda is resistant to working with her under the Emperor's Coven and openly fights with Lilith to retain her freedom.
 It is later revealed that Eda wanted to join the coven, but was willing to give up her position since Lilith wanted it.
-It is later revealed that Eda was cursed by Lilith when they fought for the position, and she had been working to try and break the curse.
+Eda was cursed by Lilith when they fought for the position, and she had been working to try and break the curse.
 They make up as Eda's condition worsens, and Lilith decides to share the burden of Eda's curse, lessening its effects but greatly weakening their magic and giving them two different colored eyes.